Solo Travel – Handle RV Maintenance on the Road

 One question many RVers have regarding repairs has to do with where they will stay while their motorhome or travel trailer is in the shop.
 Many services that specialize in RV repair allow campers to stay in their units at night in the shop parking lot or in an on-site campground.
 It’s just less worry that you will have to concern yourself with.

 Making yourself aware of maintenance and repair issues that may arise in the future will give you a sense of security, knowing that you are as prepared as you can be when traveling.
-Go through your rig’s manual and familiarize yourself with how your refrigerator and hot water heater work.
+Go through your owner’s manual and familiarize yourself with your RV’s major systems work, such as your water system, water heater, and electrical system.

 Learn how to check the water in your batteries so that you can enjoy boondocking without worry.
-Carry extra fuses, coolant and distilled water with you, and learn how your electrical and water systems work so that you can trace back a problem to its source.
+Carry extra fuses, coolant, and distilled water with you, and learn how your electrical and water systems work so that you can trace back a problem to its source.
+You should also have the right tools in your RV to handle maintenance as it arises.

 Traveling in an RV alone is no more daunting than living in a house alone.
 There will always be things that need fixing or attending to in both, so learn what you can about your new recreational vehicle and get help for the things that are out of your wheelhouse.
 Then take on the open road with abandon and enjoy seeing the country from the camping vantage point.